“ The wonderful thing about stories is that they marry ideas and feelings in a sequence of events.

 Stories help to unlock a child’s Imagination!

-Over the years, I have worked with professional Storytellers, Book Bug and the wonderful Family Liaison Officer Maureen Black, when I’ve picked up some Top tips for storytelling which I hope you will find useful too!
+Over the years, I have worked with many Writers, professional Storytellers, Book Bug and the wonderful Family Liaison Officer Maureen Black, when I’ve picked up some Top tips for storytelling which I hope you will find useful too!

-Don’t panic if you don’t feel confident reading the story – tell it through looking at the pictures together.
+- Don’t panic if you don’t feel confident reading the story – tell it through looking at the pictures together.

-When children find a story they like, they often want you to repeat it over and over.
+- When young children find a story they like, they often want you to repeat it over and over.
 We know that connections between parts of the brain grow stronger with repetition.
 Repetition also helps children understand and remember language.

-Reading is for the whole family, so get everyone involved!
+- Reading is for the whole family, so get everyone involved!
 Encourage others to read to your child – grandparents, babysitters, older brothers and sisters.

-• Lead by example – you are the most important person in your child’s life, so show your child that you enjoy reading too…books, newspapers, magazines …have plenty of things to read about your house!
+- Lead by example – you are the most important person in your child’s life, so show your child that you enjoy reading too…books, newspapers, magazines …have plenty of things to read about your house!

-• Join the library – even babies can join!
+- Join the library – even babies can join!
 There are “Book Bug” sessions you can enjoy together. (and it doesn’t even matter if books are returned damaged – modern librarians understand!)